MikaSappi/yle-scraper/README.md

 # Yle scraper
 Get RSS feeds from the Finnish Broadcasting Company from any field of interest.
 ## How to use
 Find `config.json` in project root.
+All fields of type string unless otherwise specified.
 * `search_query` is what you'd normally type in the search field
 * `search_service` is one of
 	- `` (empty string) for no filtering